skylightio/skylight-docs/app/views/skylight/docs/chapters/_50-advanced-setup.md

 ## Regenerating the App Token

-If your application token may have been compromised, you can regenerate it from the <%= link_to "settings page", "/app/settings/account" %>.
+If your application token may have been compromised, you can regenerate it from the <%= link_to "settings page", "/app/settings/account" %>, then navigate to the settings for your app.

 <%= image_tag 'skylight/docs/getting_set_up/regenerate-token.png', alt: 'Screenshot of settings page' %>